rogerchamberlain/rogerchamberlain.github.io/modules/07/studio.md

 SparkFun's [Remote Controlled Robot tutorial](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/circuit-5b-remote-controlled-robot) shows how to do the physical construction.
 The sketch is available in your repo for this studio under the name `RemoteControlRobot`.

+Experiment with the various controls that the provided sketch supports.
+We will use this robot (combined with the ultrasonic sensor from previous studio) in the assignment.

 ![========]({{ "/images/line.gif" | relative_url }})